buhrmi/buhrmi/README.md

 ### My Startups

 - 🍑 **[Keo](https://keo.me)**<br>
-  Developing a new kind of blockchain for a new kind of platform.
+  A new kind of blockchain for a new kind of platform.

 - 💩 **[Shitcoin Swap](https://www.shitcoinswap.com)**<br>
   Trading platform for a new generation of digital assets that nobody asked for.